Skip to main content

 3. Create rules and HTTP policies.

-4. Select region and pool in which the balancer will be created.
+4. Select the region and pool where the balancer will be created.

-5. Select configuration depending on the project load.
+5. Select a configuration based on the project load.

 6. Enter the name of the balancer.